Douglas Tanque: Corinthians and loans

-Ipatinga (loan) and other loans

 On 18 August 2012, after falling down the pecking order, Douglas left Paraná and joined Ipatinga on loan until December.
 He subsequently served another loan stints at Guaratinguetá, Penapolense and Ponte Preta before his contract with Corinthians expired.

-Thespakusatsu Gunma
+Japan

 In 2015, Douglas moved abroad and joined Japanese J2 League side Thespakusatsu Gunma.
 In the following year, he switched teams and countries again after agreeing to a contract with Cafetaleros de Tapachula of the Ascenso MX.

-Albirex Niigata

 On 22 June 2017, Douglas returned to Japan and joined Albirex Niigata in the J1 League.
 The following 10 January, the club announced that he would not have his contract renewed, and he subsequently joined Thai League 1 side Police Tero FC on 5 February.

-F.C.
 Paços de Ferreira

 On 5 July 2018, Douglas signed for Portuguese LigaPro side F.C.
 Paços de Ferreira, scoring nine goals during the campaign as his side achieved promotion as champions.

 Khor Fakkan

-On 26 September 2021, Douglas signed a two-year contract with Khor fakkan.
-Over a month after joining, Douglas hit the net for the first time in a 4-1 win over Al Urooba, after the match he said "I'm so happy to have scored my first for Khor Fakkan and may it be the first of many."
+On 26 September 2021, Douglas signed a two-year contract with Khor Fakka.
+Over a month after joining, Douglas hit the net for the first time in a 4–1 win over Al Urooba, after the match he said "I'm so happy to have scored my first for Khor Fakkan and may it be the first of many."

+Turkey

+On 9 August 2022, Douglas signed a two-year contract with TFF First League (Turkish second division) club Samsunspor.

+In August 2023, after helping Samsunspor conquer the TFF First League title, achieving promotion to the Süper Lig, Douglas returned to the second division, signing a two-year contract with recently promoted side Kocaelispor.

+Return to Japan

+On 8 February 2024, Douglas returned to Japan, signing with formerly J2 League (now J1 League) club Shimizu S-Pulse.